Daming Lake

-Daming Lake (大明湖 (Dàmíng Hú, Ta^{4}-ming^{2} Hu^{2}, Lake of the Great Splendour)) is the largest lake in the city of Jinan, Shandong, China and one of city's main natural and cultural landmarks.
+Daming Lake (大明湖 (Dàmíng Hú, Ta^{4}-ming^{2} Hu^{2}, Lake of the Great Splendour)) is the largest lake in the city of Jinan, capital of Shandong, China and one of city's main natural and cultural landmarks and tourist attraction.
 Located to the north of the historical city center, the lake is fed by the artesian karst springs of the area and hence retains a fairly constant water level through the entire year.

 Islands

 Located in the lake are nine small islands: